 The time will come when your child is ready to move on from nursery to school, we work hard to ensure that the transition is as smooth as possible.
 We have regular meetings with our local schools and ensure that your child has the opportunity to visit their new school before the end of the summer term prior to them starting in September.
 We also recognise that this is a stressful time for you so we’ll share key contacts and information about the schools we have relationships with and we’ll remind you of key deadlines in the application process.

-We also adjust nursery routines to prepare the children for the change in environment, for instance we introduce a visual timetable to help the children to understand routines and get them school ready.
+We also adjust nursery routines to prepare the children for the change in environment, for instance, we introduce a visual timetable to help the children understand routines and get them school-ready.